levizoesch/teller-sdk/README.md

 ### InvalidEnvironmentException
 The only accepted values are `sandbox`, `development`, or `production`.
 Any other values detected this exception will be thrown.
 ### MissingAccessTokenException
-This is thrown if the access token for the users banking institution is null, or invalid.
+This is thrown if the access token for the user's banking institution is null, or invalid.
 ### MissingTellerCertException & MissingTellerKeyException
 Each exception will show you which one you are missing, the certificate or the private key`.pem` file.
 Please see your `teller.php` config file to define their path.